Cuts in Cartesian Products of Graphs: KKL Theorem and Friedgut's Junta Theorem

-where we used the observation that the the sign of $f(x)-\av_{y} f(y)$ is the same as $f(x)$, since $f(x) \in \{-1,1\}$. \end{proof} We shall apply the Log-Sobolev inequality to the functions $f_j$ defined above.
+We shall apply the log-Sobolev inequality to the functions $f_j$ defined above.
 However, the entropy of these functions is somewhat difficult to work with.
-The following lemma gives a different estimate in terms of the $\ell_1$ and $\ell_2$ norms of the functions we are applying the Log-Sobolev inequality to. \begin{lemma} For any $t \le 1/e^2$ and $h: V(\Gk) \to \rea$,
+The following lemma gives a different estimate in terms of the $\ell_1$ and $\ell_2$ norms of the functions we are applying the log-Sobolev inequality to. \begin{lemma} For any $t \in (0,\nfrac{1}{e^2}]$ and $h: V(\Gk) \to \R$,